Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Glowsticks

-Glowsticks are highly recommended for long-term survival because they require no batteries, unlike flashlights.
+Glowsticks are highly recommended for long-term survival because, unlike flashlights, they require no batteries.
 Check out these Cyalume Green Glow Sticks now!
-This product is available in 10 packs, 20 packs, or 30 packs.
-It is also available in green color, and each stick can last for up to 12 hours!
+They are available in 10 packs, 20 packs, or 30 packs.
+They are also available in green, and each stick can last up to 12 hours!

 Knife